ksobrenat32/notes/backup/tg-backup/README.md

  can also define it inside both scripts).

 - tgbot_dir='/path/to/tgbot-upload.py/dir'
+ # The **path** to the python script.
 - dir='/path/to/backup/dir'
+ # The directory to backup
 - bup_dir='/path/to/save/backup/dir'
+ # Where encrypted files will be saved for 7 days
 - filename='name_of_encrypted_files'
+ # The name you want the encrypted files to have
 - pass='super strong password for encrypted drives'
+ # The password of the encrypted files
 - bot_token='Telegram bot token from BotFather'
 - api_id='Telegram API ID'
 - api_hash='Telegram API HASH'